Ecstasy

 • If you choose to use ecstasy it is safer to use small amounts on an occasional basis, giving your body time to recover.

-• If someone is suffering bad effects like vomiting, convulsions, unconsciousness - put them in the recovery position and call for medical assistance immediately.
+• If someone is suffering bad effects like vomiting, or convulsions call for medical assistance immediately.
+If they are unconsciousness - put them in the recovery position and then call for medical assistance.

 short term effects